Note: This section is primarily for my personal reviews and post-mortems. If you find it interesting or useful, you’re welcome to read along.

 If you’re new:

-- Read the Playbook first (the “constitution”).
+- Read the Playbook first (the “constitution” — world-view, methodology, decision standard).

 - Scan a few entries in the Log (execution in the wild).